 A version of this article appeared in print on October 12, 2012, on page A1 of the New York edition with the headline: Saying ‘It’s Miraculous for Me,’ Levine Will Conduct Again at Met.

 This is a very worthy followup to Furore.
 I like it very much.
 Would a lot of words mean more?
 It is masterful and focuses completely on the music.
 Joyce's entrance into the Gramophone Hall of Fame is due to releases like this.

 I found an article in the Huffington Post here showing a slide show of Break-Out Stars of the Metropolitan Opera.
 Again the list includes familiar names and unfamiliar names.
 The familiar ones are:

 I saw him in last summer's Magic Flute at the San Francisco Opera as Tamino, though he doesn't seem to have made much of an impression.
 We will see him in the simulcast of The Tempest.

 She was in the Merola Finale just two years ago where I said her performance was "not too bad."
 Not a bad review when I completely panned almost everyone else.
 A much more favorable reaction came when I flew to LA to see La Bohèmelast May.
 I said, "Most outrageous is Musetta [Janai Brugger] whose scene is dramatically enhanced to the point of slapstick.
 I loved it."
 Charisma is something we are looking for, and she almost stole the show.
-We will not see her in the simulcasts this year, but here is something from her Operalia win.
+We will not see her in the simulcasts this year.

 Elza van den Heever